thien/iso/logs.md

 - Summary of Baselines:
     - [x] Concise summary of seq2seq
     - Concise summary of Transformer paper
-- Cover Controllable Story Generation paper
+- [_] Cover Controllable Story Generation paper
-- [x] Buy storage so you can fit the amazon dataset
-- [x] Browse around for variational autoencoder implementations?
-- Model the implemented `seq2seq` code around the ISO problem so we can use it as a benchmark.
+- [_] Model the implemented `seq2seq` code around the ISO problem so we can use it as a benchmark.
-- [] Finish the literature survey writeup.
+- [_] Finish the literature survey writeup.

 ----